MabezDev/semver-playground/tests/multiple-hal/README.md

     └── hal v1.1.0 (*)
 ```

-If a library that depends on esp-hal does something really naughty, like `version = "=1.0.0"` in it's cargo.toml, cargo will outright reject it without the even having the links field in place (you can try this for yourself by modifying fake-registry/hal-lib.0.1.0's cargo toml).
+If a library that depends on esp-hal does something really naughty, like `version = "=1.0.0"` in it's cargo.toml, cargo will outright reject it without the even having the links field in place (you can try this for yourself by modifying fake-registry/hal-lib.0.1.0's cargo toml, and doing a clean build (cargo doesn't expect registry crates to change :D)).

-The fact that only one esp-hal version will ever exist in means that even if the hal-lib crate tries to interact with runtime things, we won't get a linker error, just a runtime panic in the case of `take`ing peripherals.
+The fact that only one _semver compatible version_ of esp-hal version will ever exist (to be really explicit here: only a single 1.x version or 2.x version will exist in the tree at one time.) it means that even if the hal-lib crate tries to interact with runtime things two things can happen:

+* Just 1.x version: we won't get a linker error, just a runtime panic in the case of `take`ing peripherals. (you can see this by running the test)
+* 1.x and 2.x version: We'll get a linker error _if_ the bad library tries to call runtime functions, but otherwise both versions can exist in the dependency tree

 Based on these facts, I don't believe `esp-hal` _needs_ a links field.
-It would also cause complications if we ever release esp-hal@2.0.
-However, we may want to think about reintroducing a runtime feature so that library crates can't call `esp_hal::init` for example.
+It would also cause complications if we ever release esp-hal@2.0.0 because now users _have_ to upgrade all their deps to 2.0.0 even though they might not need to, as most libraries should only be depending on esp-hal types and APIs and _not_ runtime internals, we can likely release 2.0.0 with [semver trick](https://github.com/dtolnay/semver-trick) to allow esp-hal@1.0.0 and esp-hal@2.0.0 to coexist.
+We may however, want to think about reintroducing a runtime feature so that library crates can't call `esp_hal::init` etc. Essentially split away the runtime specifics from libraries such that only the end user calls `esp_hal::init`.